spring-attic/understanding/rest/README.md

 ## Overview

-REST (Representationl State Transfer) was introduced and defined in 2000 by Roy Fielding in his [doctoral dissertation](http://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm).
+REST (Representational State Transfer) was introduced and defined in 2000 by Roy Fielding in his [doctoral dissertation](http://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm).
 REST is an architectural style for designing distributed systems.
 It is not a standard but a set of constraints, such as being stateless, having a client/server relationship, and a uniform interface.
 REST is not strictly related to HTTP, but it is most commonly associated with it.

 ## Principles of REST